Dharmaguptaka Vinaya

 Origin Story

-At that time, the Buddha was at Sāvatthī.
+At that time, the Buddha was in Sāvatthī.
 Then, grain and rice had become very expensive in the world, and almsfood was hard to get.
 The bhikkhunīs entered the city on almsround, and returned with empty bowls.
 Then Tissanandā bhikkhunī, when the right time had come, put on her robes, took her bowl, and entered the city on almsround.
 Walking on continuous round, she came to a merchant’s home, and stood there silently.
 Tissanandā was good-looking, and when the merchant saw her, his mind attached to her.
 In front of her, he asked: “Venerable, what are you looking for?”
 She replied: “I want almsfood.”
 He said: “Give me your bowl.”
 Then she gave him her bowl, he filled it up with curries and rice, and gave it back to Tissā bhikkhunī.
 Later, Tissā bhikkhunī often put on her robes, took her bowl, went to the merchant’s home, and stood there silently.
 He again asked her: “Venerable, what are you looking for?”
 She replied: “I want almsfood.”
 He then again filled up her bowl with curries and rice, and gave it to her.
 When the bhikkhunīs saw it, they asked: “As now grain and rice have become very expensive and almsfood is hard to get, we all enter the city on almsround, and return with empty bowls.
 But you come back from almsround every day with a full bowl.
 How do you do that?”

 She replied: “Younger sisters, I obtain it on almsround.”
 On another day, Tissā bhikkhunī, when the right time had come, put on her robes, took her bowl, and went to the merchant’s home.
 That man had seen the bhikkhunī from a distance, and thought calculatingly: “As I constantly give this bhikkhunī food, I’ve spent the sum of about 500 gold coins.
 That’s the price of a woman.”
 Then, he grabbed the bhikkhunī from the front, and wanted to have sexual intercourse.
 The bhikkhunī called out: “Don’t do that!
 Don’t do that!”
 The merchants closeby then asked her: “Why did you shout so loudly just now?”
 She answered: “This man grabbed me.”
 They asked him: “Why did you grab the bhikkhunī?”
 The merchant answered: “I constantly gave this bhikkhunī food.
 I’ve spent about 500 gold coins on her.
 That’s the price of a woman.
 If this bhikkhunī didn’t crave for me, why did she accept my food?”
 The people asked the bhikkhunī: “Did you really do this?”
 She answered: “I really did this.”
 They asked the bhikkhunī: “Did you know his intention for giving you food?”
 She answered: “I knew.”
 Then they said again: “If you knew, why did you shout so loudly?”